 You may want to link the IPCC projections with the knowledge students have gained about their organisms to show how future populations of organisms may change with climate change.

 Students investigate how climate change can affect diseases worldwide.

 Educator needs to be aware that not all diseases will spread with a warming climate - detailed research into each disease is necessary.

 Links to many websites are provided for students to find information.

 Passed initial science review - expert science review pending.

 Includes extensive background information for teachers and students.

 Graphic organizer for climate change provided.

-Additional graphic organizers needed for student research oral presentations to make sure students stay on task and record key information.
+Additional graphic organizers needed for student research to help students stay on task and record key information.